Unknown (2006 film)

-Unknown is a 2006 American mystery thriller film directed by Simon Brand and written by Matthew Waynee.
+Unknown is a 2006 American mystery thriller film directed by Simón Brand and written by Matthew Waynee.
 It stars Jim Caviezel, Greg Kinnear, Joe Pantoliano, Barry Pepper, and Jeremy Sisto as a group of men kidnapped and locked in a factory with no memory of how they arrived there.

 The film was previewed before a theater audience for the first time in New York City on December 13, 2005.

 Plot

 In a warehouse, a handful of amnesiac men regain consciousness.
 One is bound to a chair, another has been handcuffed and shot, a third has a broken nose, and the other two, one wearing a jean jacket and one wearing a rancher shirt, are also wounded.
 The man in the jean jacket wakes up first.
 He makes sure that everyone is alive.
 The windows are barred and the only door has a mechanized lock.
 He answers a ringing phone.
 The caller asks what is happening and the jean jacket man says that everyone is fine.
 The caller says that he will return in some hours.
-Somewhere else, a money drop off is occurring.
+Somewhere else, a money drop-off is occurring.
 William Coles Jr. has been kidnapped.

-In the warehouse, the bound asks to be untied.
-As the jean jacket man prepares to untie him, the man with the rancher shirt convinces him not to, saying that the bound is not on the same side, or he would not have been tied up.
+In the warehouse, the bound man asks to be untied.
+As the jean jacket man prepares to untie him, the man with the rancher shirt convinces him not to, saying that the bound man is not on the same side, or he would not have been tied up.
 As the jean jacket and rancher shirt men look for the keys to release the handcuffed man and treat his wound, the man with the broken nose wakes up and fights them.
-At the drop off, the signal in the money bag goes silent; the cops enter to find the money gone.
+At the drop-off, the signal in the money bag goes silent; the cops enter to find the money gone.

 In the warehouse, the men find a newspaper featuring a story about the kidnapping of Coles, a wealthy businessman.
 The men suspect that they were involved with the kidnapping.
 They begin to experience flashbacks.

 A gun is recovered, and the jean jacket man wins possession of it.
 Various attempts to free themselves, including trying to attract attention through a hole in the wall, and shooting out a window, fail.
 The men decide to collaborate to fight off the criminals who are coming.

 The handcuffed man recalls a harrowing incident from his childhood when he was comforted by his friend.
 He claims the jean jacket man is his friend.
 However, the jean jacket man cannot verify this.
 The handcuffed man dies from his wounds.